octobercms/docs/3.x/cms/media/providers.md

 To use Amazon S3 with October CMS, you should create S3 bucket, folder in the bucket and API user.

 Sign up for Amazon AWS account or sign in with your existing account to AWS Console.
 Open S3 management panel.
 Create a new bucket and assign it any name (the name of the bucket will be a part of your public file URLs).

-Create **media** folder in the bucket.
-The folder name doesn't matter.
-This folder will be a root of your Media Library.

 By default files in S3 buckets cannot be accessed directly.
 To make the bucket public, return to the bucket list and click the bucket.
 Click **Properties** button in the right sidebar.
 Expand **Permissions** tab.
 Click **Edit bucket policy** link.
 Paste the following code to the policy popup window.
 Replace the bucket name with your actual bucket name: